astravant/digitalgarden/_notes/daily-notes.md

 - Be willing to take a different path
   - reverse engineer your desires and motives to get at the root of what interests you and what you believe is important for the future of humanity.
   - ==typically, we have a dozen or more motives driving our actions, we are personally only aware of half of them, and we only publicly share 2-3 of them.==
-- Accept that the path for you will likely be dissimilar to the path pursued by the masses
+- Accept that the path for you will likely be dissimilar to the path pursued by the masses.
 - The path being followed by the masses is likely not the right path for you.
 - Success is at the intersection of your strenghts, a topic that excites you, and self belief.
-- Compare yourself to where you were yesterday, not to where someone else is today.
+- ==Compare yourself to where you were yesterday, not to where someone else is today.==

 - Question: do you build a personal brand, corporate brand, or neither?
   - I do not intend to build a personal brand at the moment.